Define Needs; Self-Assessment

 December 14, 2017

-Part 2 = Requirements for Your Veterinary Career
+Requirements for Your Veterinary Career – Complete the Self-Assessment

-There are basic needs (or wants) you may have for your “ideal veterinary practice.”
-You may need to live near your parents, or find a practice in a community with exceptional schools for your children, or live in recreational paradise.
+There are basic needs (or wants) you may have for your “ideal veterinary career.”
+You may need to live near your parents, or find a practice in a community with exceptional schools for your children, or live in a recreational paradise.
 You should have a salary and benefits package in mind.
-Also consider the size of the practice, services provided and the standard of care you seek to offer.
+Also consider the size of the practice, services provided, and the standard of care you seek to offer.
 There may be additional considerations.
 Write them down, put pen to paper.

 Declare what you need and want!